-Instruments for monitoring in extreme locations such as on glaciers and ice sheets need to be extremely rugged.
+Instruments for monitoring on glaciers and ice sheets need to be extremely rugged.
 They have to be able to cope with very low temperatures, impacting sensor functionality and battery capacity.
 They should withstand the pressure of snow accumulating on top, and the static electricity that drifting snow generates.
 They need to survive countless freeze-thaw cycles, and remain operational in dark periods without solar charging.
 And they should stand stably in strong winds while positioned on ever-changing snow/ice surfaces.
 On top of all this, the instruments need to monitor exactly what you’d like them to.

 Glacier weather station